willnode/WebViewHook/README.md

 # WebViewHook

-This is a code snippet to access a hidden `WebView` API from Unity Editor.
+This is a code snippet to access a hidden `WebView` API from Unity Editor, and load it to `EditorWindow`.

 ![Screenshot](Screenshots/Demo.png)